AVG vs. McAfee 2024: Can a Free Antivirus Solution Beat an AV Titan?

 Each of these products has positives and negatives when it comes to the third-party testing results.
 They’re both rated as Top Products by AV-TEST, even though AVG got dinged half a point.
 The half-point deduction was in the performance category, so rest assured that there were no issues with protection.

 We were disappointed that McAfee didn’t submit for testing in regards to the Mac product.
 Mac users know that antivirus software can be notoriously buggy if it hasn’t specifically been built for macOS.
-We played with McAfee on our own Macbook that uses Mac’s proprietary M2 chip, and we did find it a little buggy.
+We played with McAfee on our own Macbook, which uses Mac’s proprietary M2 chip, and we did find it a little buggy.
 Maybe that’s why they didn’t submit it, but we can’t be sure.

 Winner: AVG.
 Even though it received a half-point reduction in system performance, it still submitted its macOS product for testing.
 McAfee only had scores for Windows and Android.